jerinjohny-ktnm/Web-Screenshot-Bot/README.md

 A Telegram _Web-Screenshot_ Bot Based on Pyrogram
 # Introduction

 Telegram Bot that creates screenshot _[PNG/JPEG]_ or PDF of a given link.
 Can be matched with various other settings like resolution, partial or fullpage rendering and background rendering.
-The bot can be currently found in @BetterWebShotBot.
+The bot can be currently found in [@getthatsitebot](https://telegram.dog/getthatsitebot)

 ### Available Resolutions are :